alfishe/NedoOS/src/ngsdec/readme.txt

 NGSdec
 ~~~~~~

-Simple player for streaming files to a hardware codec installed on NeoGS card.
+Simple player that streams files to a hardware codec installed on NeoGS card.
 Supports the following media types:
 .mp3 can be played on all codecs on all NeoGS revisions
 .mid requires VS1003, VS1033, or VS1053 on NeoGS.CM